MiroMindAI/MiroThinker/README.md

 - 🙏 [Acknowledgments](#-acknowledgments)

 ## 📰 News & Updates

 - **\[2026-01-05\]** 🎉🎉 We release [MiroThinker-v1.5](https://huggingface.co/collections/miromind-ai/mirothinker-v15), a world-leading open-source search agent.
 [MiroThinker-v1.5-30B](https://huggingface.co/miromind-ai/MiroThinker-v1.5-30B) surpasses Kimi-K2-Thinking on BrowseComp-ZH at much lower cost, using only 1/30 of the parameters.
-[MiroThinker-v1.5-235B](https://huggingface.co/miromind-ai/MiroThinker-v1.5-235B) scores 39.2% on HLE-Text, 69.8% on BrowseComp, 71.5% on BrowseComp-ZH, and 80.8% on GAIA-Val-165, setting a new state of the art among search agents.
+[MiroThinker-v1.5-235B](https://huggingface.co/miromind-ai/MiroThinker-v1.5-235B) scores 39.2% on HLE-Text, 69.8% on BrowseComp, 71.5% on BrowseComp-ZH, and 80.8% on GAIA-Val-165, setting a new state-of-the-art among search agents.
 - **\[2025-11-13\]** 🎉 [MiroThinker-v1.0](https://huggingface.co/collections/miromind-ai/mirothinker-v10) is now released!
 Introducing **interactive scaling** as a third dimension of performance improvement, MiroThinker v1.0 supports 256K context window and up to 600 tool calls per task.
 Available in 8B, 30B, and 72B parameter scales, achieving 37.7%, 47.1%, 55.6%, and 81.9% on HLE-Text, BrowseComp, BrowseComp-ZH, and GAIA-Text-103, respectively.
 See [Technical Report](https://arxiv.org/abs/2511.11793) for more details.
 - **\[2025-09-11\]** MiroThinker-72B-Preview ranked 4th in this week's FutureX benchmark.
 See [FutureX](https://futurex-ai.github.io/).
 - **\[2025-09-08\]** [MiroThinker-v0.2](https://huggingface.co/collections/miromind-ai/mirothinker-v02) is now released, achieving open-source SOTA performance across multiple benchmarks, including HLE (17.8%), HLE-Text-Only (19.1%), BrowserComp-EN (17.2%), BrowserComp-ZH (29.4%), xBench-DeepSearch (56.0%), and Frames (74.8%).